A frozen super-Earth orbiting a star at the bottom of the Main Sequence: Results

-where $F$ is the measured flux at the telescope, $F_{\rm S}$ is the intrinsic unmagnified source flux, $A(t)$ the time dependent magnification given by the lens model and the blend flux $F_{\rm B}=F_{ \rm L}+F_{\rm Background }$, which contains the lens flux $F_{ \rm L}$ and $F_{\rm Background }$ the flux of any unrelated ambient stars within the aperture.
-While the source flux $F_{\rm S}$ can be determined with high precision from the light curve modeling of the non-AO data, given a large magnification gradient, the background term normally dominates over the lens term in the seeing-limited photometry in the crowded Galactic Bulge fields of microlensing.
-Hence the benefits of conducting high spatial resolution imaging as we have done with NACO are obvious.
-Eliminating, respectively reducing the contribution of contaminating background sources , provides a better estimate of the lens flux and so finally of the physical characteristics of the lens system.
+where $F$ is the measured flux at the telescope, $F_{\rm S}$ is the intrinsic unmagnified source flux, $A(t)$ the time dependent magnification given by the lens model and the blend flux $F_{\rm B}=F_{ \rm L}+F_{\rm Background }$, which contains the lens flux $F_{ \rm L}$ and {$F_{\rm Background }$} the flux of any unrelated field stars within the aperture{\bf, F$_{\rm Background}$}.
+While the source flux $F_{\rm S}$ can be determined with high precision from the light curve modeling of the non-AO data, given a large magnification gradient, the background term normally dominates over the lens term in seeing-limited photometry of typically crowded Galactic Bulge fields of microlensing.
+Hence the benefits of high spatial resolution imaging are obvious.
+Reducing or eliminating the contribution of contaminating background sources provides a better estimate of the lens flux and so finally of the physical characteristics of the lens system.
 In \cite{2010ApJ...711..731J} the lens flux could be estimated by comparing a single NACO AO epoch with an excellent seeing-limited light curve in the same passband from which the source flux had been previously determined with good accuracy.
-For \planet~we have no such light curve in the NACO passbands but a well determined measurement of the source flux in the I band (Cousins system), which we can transform into the expected source flux for JHKs bands.
-Note that while in theory our two point NACO "light curve" can be used to solve Eq.~\ref{lc} for the lens and source fluxes directly the resulting uncertainties are very large \citep{2009ApJ...695..970D} due to very small magnification "lever arm" for our event and so following the path of \cite{2010ApJ...711..731J} is much more accurate.
+For \planet~we have no such light curve in the NACO passbands but a well determined measurement of the source flux in the $I$ band (Cousins system), which we can transform into the expected source flux for JHKs bands.
+Note that while in theory our two point NACO "light curve" can be used to solve Eq.~(\ref{lc}) for the lens and source fluxes directly, the resulting uncertainties are very large \citep{2009ApJ...695..970D} due to very small magnification "lever arm" for our event and so following the path of \cite{2010ApJ...711..731J} is much more accurate.